 Do you have a broken garage door spring?
-So today we will show you how to replace two torsion springs on a garage door.
+So today we will show you how to replace garage door torsion springs.
 First today you have to establish a safe work environment.
 Replacing garage door springs is dangerous.
-Always wear safety classes.
+Always wear safety glasses.
 Unplug the cord of the garage door opener and disengage the opener from the door.
 On lift master openers you have to pull the rope down and away from the door.

 Gather the proper tools

 - A pair of half-inch winding bars taped one inch from the ends

 Now, Measure Your Old Springs and your new springs, measure the length of the spring with inch tape, and check the inside diameter.
 This is to verify you ordered the correct springs.
 On this door will be installing higher cycle springs.
 The new springs should last longer than the customer’s original springs.
 The new springs should last longer than the customer’s original springs.
 Loosen the set screws on winding cones so the ends recede from the one-inch hole.
 Place the spring with the red winding cone at the left end of the door, and spring with the black winding cone at the right side of the door.
 To ensure that the door levels properly when finished.
 Mark the drums and the torsion shaft at each end with a file or marking pen.
 Do not grab the shaft or drum.